andrezeitz/football-quiz-milestone-2/README.md

 The site was developed on Gitpod, using GitHub for version control and hosting the repository and final site.
 The repository for this project, and the associated workspace, was created from the Code Institute template.

 ### GitHub Pages
-1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/football-Quiz)
+1. Log in to GitHub and navigate to this project's respository [Football Quiz](https://github.com/andrezeitz/football-Quiz)
 2. On the navigation bar of the repository, go to "Settings" tab
 3. Find on the left-hand side menu and locate "Pages"
 4. Under "Source", select Branch: main and click Save
 5. The page will refresh automatically and a link to the page is published [Website](https://andrezeitz.github.io/football-quiz/)

 ### Cloning the project locally
-1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/football-Quiz)
+1. Log in to GitHub and navigate to this project's respository [Football Quiz](https://github.com/andrezeitz/football-Quiz)
 2. Click on "Code" and then copy the HTTPS address.
 3. Open Git terminal
 4. Type git clone and paste in the URL copied in step 2 and press enter

 ### Forking the repository
-1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/football-Quiz)
+1. Log in to GitHub and navigate to this project's respository [Football Quiz](https://github.com/andrezeitz/football-Quiz)
 2. In the top right of the page, below your profile you should see a "Fork" button.
 Simply click on this.
 3. A copy of the repository will then be added to your own Repositories Page.

 ## Credits
 * I learned the fundamentals on how to make a quiz and took some ideas from these two [Youtube](https://www.youtube.com/watch?v=f4fB9Xg2JEY&list=WL&index=1) [Youtube](https://www.youtube.com/watch?v=riDzcEQbX6k) channels
-* I find out how to randomize the quiz questions from this tread on [Stack Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
+* I find out how to randomize the quiz questions from this thread on [Stack Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
-* I read this tread on [Stack Overflow](https://stackoverflow.com/questions/7035842/how-to-change-the-buttons-text-using-javascript/41274932#41274932) and understood how to change buttons.
+* I read this thread on [Stack Overflow](https://stackoverflow.com/questions/7035842/how-to-change-the-buttons-text-using-javascript/41274932#41274932) and understood how to change buttons.
-* I use [W3School](https://www.w3schools.com/js/js_operators.asp) to check different operators.
+* I used [W3School](https://www.w3schools.com/js/js_operators.asp) to check different operators.
 * Also this for looping [W3School](https://www.w3schools.com/js/js_loop_for.asp).